This guide provides key facts about Munich, plus an interactive map to help you plan your trip.

 Key Facts

-Language: The main language used in Munich is German.
-During my time there, I generally had no issues communicating, as those working in the hotel, restaurants, and sites spoke some English or Spanish (I’m bilingual, which helps when traveling!).
+Language: The primary language used in Munich is German.
+During my time there, I generally had no issues communicating, as some staff working in the hotel, restaurants, and sites spoke some English or Spanish (I’m bilingual, which helps when traveling!).
+For signage at the bus stops and metro stations, Google Translate is a valuable tool.

 Weather: Munich’s summers tend to be warm and sunny, while winters are cold with a chance of snow between late November and February.
 Spring and Fall bring cool, pleasant weather.
 I visited Munich towards the end of April, and it was a mix of winter and spring.
-The first few days, daytime temperatures were between 42°F and 54°F, with plenty of rain and wind.
-During the last 2 days, the weather was perfect; sunny and warm, with temperatures around the mid-70s (F).
+The first few days, daytime temperatures ranged between 42°F and 54°F, accompanied by frequent rain and strong winds.
+During my last 2 days in the city, the weather was perfect; sunny and warm, with temperatures around the mid-70s (F).

 Currency: The Euro is the main currency in Munich.
 I ordered cash via Bank of America before the trip, but ATMs are available at the airport and throughout the city.
 Credit cards are accepted in most locations, but there are a few stalls at the Viktualienmarkt that are cash only.
 Cash also comes in handy for tipping servers and using public restrooms.